Marc-Girondot/TSD_Cm/README.md

-# TSD_Cm
+# Workflow for Green Sea Turtles temperature-dependent sex determination
-Code to analyze Temperature-Dependent Sex Determination in green turtles, *Chelonia mydas*
+Code to analyze Temperature-Dependent Sex Determination in green turtles, *Chelonia mydas* Code use in the submitted publication:

+**Resilience of Green Sea Turtles to a Feminizing Climate: A Validated Model of Sex Ratio Under Temperature-Dependent Sex Determination**

-The folder must be opened in Rstudio and the code for tsd analysis at constant temperature (tsd pattern) is in file "TSD Cm final RE.r" while the code the sex ratio analysis at fluctuation temperatures is in "CM.Rmd" file.
+The zip folder must be opened in Rstudio and the code for tsd analysis at constant temperature (tsd pattern) is in file "TSD Cm final RE.r" while the code the sex ratio analysis at fluctuation temperatures is in "CM.Rmd" file.
 All the results of the analyses are stored in dataOut folder.
 The CM.Rmd can be knitred.